 Tracey Sheldon MSc, UKCP - Psychotherapy And Counselling

-I am a UKCP qualified and accredited psychotherapist/counsellor and work with both, individuals and couples.
+I am an experienced, UKCP qualified and accredited psychotherapist/counsellor working with both, individuals and couples.
 My training as an Integrative Psychotherapist draws from a variety of relational psychotherapy approaches and holds the philosophy that change can happen within the therapeutic relationship.

 How I work